Carlo Ponti: Later career

+His final credits included The Cassandra Crossing (1977), an international co production starring Loren, and A Special Day (1977) with Mastroianni and Loren.

 Personal life

 Marriages

 In 1946, he married Giuliana Fiastri with whom he had a daughter, Guendalina, in 1951, and a son, Alex, in 1953.
-While serving as a judge in a beauty contest in 1951, Ponti met a minor actress named Sofia Lazzaro (real name Sofia Villani Scicolone).
+While serving as a judge in a beauty contest in 1951, Ponti met a minor actress named Sofia Lazzaro (real name Sofia Costanza Brigida Villani Scicolone).
 He subsequently cast her in films such as Anna (1951).
 In 1952, his friend Goffredo Lombardo, head of production at Titanus, changed Lazzaro's name to Sophia Loren.

 Five years later, Ponti obtained a Mexican divorce from his first wife and married Sophia Loren by proxy.
 Divorce was still forbidden in Italy, and he was informed that were he to return there, he would be charged with bigamy, and Loren would be charged with "concubinage".

 Ponti co-produced several films in Hollywood starring Loren, establishing her fame.
 In 1960, he and Loren returned to Italy and when summoned to court, denied being married.
 In 1962, they had the marriage annulled, after which Ponti arranged with his first wife, Giuliana, that the three of them move to France (which at that time allowed divorce) and become French citizens.
 In 1965, Giuliana Ponti divorced her husband, allowing Ponti to marry Loren in 1966 in a civil wedding in Sèvres.
-They later became French citizens after their application was approved by then-French President Georges Pompidou.
+They later became French citizens after their application was approved by then-French Prime Minister Georges Pompidou.

 Ponti and Loren had two sons: